run-llama/llama-hub/llama_hub/llama_packs/node_parser/semantic_chunking/README.md

 - Split text into sentences.
 - For each sentence, generate an embedding.
 - Measure cosine distance between each pair of consecutive sentences.
-- Get the 95% cosine distance, set that as the threshold.
+- Get the 95% percentile cosine distance, set that as the threshold.
 - Create a new chunk if the cosine distance of a sentence compared to prev. exceeds that threshold.

 ## CLI Usage